 But there are also people that help; people that hope; people that laugh; people that rescue; people that inspire; people that guide; people that look at the stars and wish that you could feel the beauty in your heart the way they do; people that know how little we are and know that that’s what’s worth breathing for.

-Look at the stars and find the beauty – thats the best advice I can give you.
+Look at the stars and find the beauty – that’s the best advice I can give you.
+If you feel hopeless, its because you are not seeing the wonderful universe above and all around you.